 - Those students applying for Oxbridge, Medicine and Veterinary Medicine receive sessions on interview technique as well as mock interviews.

 - The Prince William School website, gives quarterly labour market information as well as monthly updates on apprenticeships for students and information for parents.
-Students will be guided through this and a user guide will go home to parents.

 Our Careers Provision is monitored and evaluated using the following measures:

 - Intended Destinations data and September Guarantee data – reported back to Northamptonshire County Council – this evidences what our students intend to do after Year 11 and secured places at the start of the following academic year.

 - Employer feedback.

 - Self-evaluating tool – Compass supported by Careers and Enterprise Company, to show how our Careers Education aligns with the Gatsby benchmarks.